cbare/cbare.github.io/_drafts/data-engineering.md

 A guide to building a data pool and an environment on which to do research.

+Components of a modern data stack
+- ingest
+- query
+- snapshots?
+- models?
+- quality and metrics?

 privacy, regulation, ethical issues and anti-tech backlash